lennartp03/braintumorclassification/README.md

 The `src/model.py` file contains the customized Vision Transformer model class.
 The `src/utils.py` file contains the utility functions for setting the seed and logging into W&B.

+The `main.ipynb` file is crucial and contains the code for data preprocessing, training and testing the model.
+All cells and files are well-documented and can be easily followed.
+The code for creating visualizations is only sparsely commented, as it is not crucial for the understanding of the project.

 The `wandb` folder contains the W&B files for tracking the experiments.
+It is not part of the repository due to its size and personal information that might be included.

 In the `.env` file, the W&B project details are stored but need to be adapted if the sweep is executed again.
 The vars are: `WANDB_PROJECT`, `WANDB_ENTITY`, `WANDB_RUN_IDS`.

-The `main.ipynb` file is crucial and contains the code for data preprocessing, training and testing the model.
-All cells and files are well-documented and can be easily followed.
-The code for creating visualizations is only sparsely commented, as it is not crucial for the understanding of the project.

 ### Installation